The Australian musician brings tracks from his latest album Run Fast Sleep Naked to the UK for the first time this October.

 During the early ’70s, the play was adapted into a critically acclaimed film, and in 2002 a television version of the play was broadcast starring Eddie Izzard.

-The bittersweet comedy will be directed by Simon Evans (Killer Joe).
+The bittersweet comedy is directed by Simon Evans (Killer Joe).

 Tickets to see A Day in the Death of Joe Egg at Trafalgar Studios in London are available now through Ticketmaster.co.uk.